 Despite its thinness, the Nano Puff is a very warm jacket.
 I’d use this jacket when hiking in temperatures as low as 30 degrees Fahrenheit for added warmth.

-If I was expecting snow or daytime highs of 30-40 degrees, I’d either acquire a warmer jacket or add a layer under the Nano Puff.
+If I were expecting snow or daytime highs of 30-40 degrees, I’d either acquire a warmer jacket or add a layer under the Nano Puff.

 The Down Sweater is a thicker jacket designed for warmth.
 If you’re planning a trek in the cold weather or need a garment to function as a full-time winter coat, then I’d choose this jacket over the Nano Puff.